Cuyo, Palawan: Economy

-Cuyo Fort
+Fort Cuyo

 During the early Spanish period, purposely to protect the Cuyonon from sporadic Moro attacks, Fort Cuyo was constructed and finished in 1680.
 The original complex of stone and mortar was a square with four bastions.
 The present complex, which occupies 1 ha, is a solid rectangular edifice with walls 10 m high and 2 m thick.
 It has a tall belfry and watchtowers; its cannons, which face the sea, are now fired only during town celebrations.
 It is considered as one of the most ancient and unique forts in the Philippines.
 Unique in the sense that you can find the church, the convent and the Perpetual Adoration chapel all within the fort.

 In 1762 one of the British ships that invaded Manila fired at the Cuyo fort but it was not damaged at all.
 Another fort was started at Lucbuan seven kilometres away on the east side of Cuyo island, but it was never finished.
 In 1873, the capital of Paragua (present day Palawan) was transferred to Cuyo from Taytay.